 Each state and territory has its own legislation governing domestic/local adoption.
 You will need to contact your local state and territory central authority to discuss eligibility criteria and the adoption process.

-What if I want to adopt an Australian child I already know?
+How do I adopt a child I already know?

-The majority of known child adoptions are by step-parents wishing to incorporate children into a newly formed family, or by long-term carers, such as foster parents.
+This is called a ‘known child adoption’.
+The majority of these types of adoptions are by step-parents or by long-term carers, such as foster carers.